NYUDataBootcamp/Book/pandas-input.md

 ## Review

-Run this code to create a dataframe of technology indicators from the World Bank for four African countries:
+Run this code to create a DataFrame of technology indicators from the World Bank for four African countries:

 ```python
 import pandas as pd